microsoft/vscode-docs/docs/java/java-debugging.md

 - Threads
 - Debug console

-Just like VS Code, the debugger is an open source project which welcomes contributors to collaborate with us through our GitHub repositories:
+The Java debugger is an open source project which welcomes contributors to collaborate through the GitHub repositories:

 - [Debugger for Java Extension](https://github.com/Microsoft/vscode-java-debug)
 - [Java Debugger Server for Visual Studio Code](https://github.com/Microsoft/java-debug)

-To run and debug JUnit test, you can install [Java Test Runner](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-test), which is another lightweight extension you can use to manage tests in your projects.
+To run and debug JUnit test, you can also install the [Java Test Runner](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-test) extensions, which is another lightweight extension you can use to manage tests in your projects.

 ## Install

-For the debugger to work, you also need to have the [Language Support for Java(TM) by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java) with your VS Code installed.
-To make it easier, we provide a [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) which bundles  the [Language Support for Java(TM) by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java), the [Debugger for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-debug) and several other popular Java [extensions](/docs/java/extensions.md).
+For the debugger to work, you also need to have the [Language Support for Java(TM) by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java) extension installed.
+To make it easier, there is a [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) which bundles  the [Language Support for Java(TM) by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java), the [Debugger for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-debug) and several other popular Java [extensions](/docs/java/extensions.md).

-You can manually install the extension pack from the Extension view (`kb(workbench.view.extensions)`) by typing `vscode-java-pack` in the search box.
+You can manually install the extension pack from the Extensions view (`kb(workbench.view.extensions)`) by typing `vscode-java-pack` in the search box.
 You will also be prompted to install the Java Extension Pack when you edit a Java file in VS Code for the first time.

 ## Use